REHYDRATE THE GREAT BASIN

 Bring the sea water from Laguna Salada into the Salton Sea via an extension of the Coyote Canal.
 This is easily accomplished (easily is a relative term, but it is much easier than the construction of the Colorado River Aqueduct, which is a 242 mi (389 km) water conveyance which crosses the Rocky Mountains delivering water from the Colorado River to Los Angeles CA. The extension of the Coyote Canal needs to be a metered flow to preclude overfill of the Salton Sea.
 The above video also includes visualization of the extended Coyote Canal.
 The below video is a video discussion of an alternative idea for filling the Salton Sea with water.

-The Salton Sea Solution by stocktondan
+The Salton Sea Solution by stocktondan.

-Rehydrate Great Basin … Step Three.
+Rehydrate Great Basin … (optional) Step Three.

 Install a drain in the Salton Sea.
 One of the problems identified by StocktonDan is the increasing salinity of the Salton Sea caused by continued evaporation.
 There are quite a few options presented to mitigate the salt saturation of the Salton Sea being proposed by many people.
 The solution that I present here is to drain the Salton Sea, but only after steps one and two above have been completed.
 The below video shows how a drain/valve can be installed in the base of a lake so the water can be drained out like that of a bathtub.

-Lake Mead Intake Hydraulic Tunnel, Las Vegas by Salini Impregilo
+Lake Mead Intake Hydraulic Tunnel, Las Vegas by Salini Impregilo, but a surface level drain is much less expensive.

 Rehydrate Great Basin … Step Four.